Inolex

-Inolex is a worldwide company that designs ingredients for the personal care and cosmetics industries.
+Inolex is an American company that designs ingredients for the personal care and cosmetics industries.
 Headquartered in Philadelphia, United States, the company has been operating since 1876.
 Inolex supplies ingredients for consumer products including sunscreen, hair conditioner, skin care products, wet wipes, and cosmetics.

 The company has operations in the United States, Brazil, Mexico, France, Belgium, Germany, United Kingdom, South Korea, India, and China.
 Inolex designs and produces ingredients that can be used to replace palm oil, silicone, and preservatives.